-By design, TRISH is a consortium of one of the nation’s elite medical colleges, Baylor College of Medicine, and two of the Nation’s premier technology institutions, Caltech and MIT.
-Leaders from the consortium institutions serve on the Board of Directors and are represented by institute Innovation Specialists.
+By design, TRISH is a consortium of one of the nation’s leading medical colleges, Baylor College of Medicine, and two of the nation’s premier technology institutions, Caltech and MIT.
+Leaders from the consortium institutions serve on the Board of Directors and are represented by Institute Innovation Specialists.
 During alternating years, these institutions lead scientific workshops for the space health community, and TRISH supports research activities through seed grant programs.
-The Institute also works closely with NASA’s Human Research Program and the University of California San Francisco.
-These partnership helps bring forward new ideas forward.
+The Institute also works closely with NASA’s Human Research Program.

 California Institute of Technology

 Consortium partner Caltech is represented by Kaushik Bhattacharya, Ph.D. on the TRISH Board of Directors, and by Innovation Specialist Steve Mayo, Ph.D.

 The Caltech Space-Health Innovation Fund (CSIF): This seed grant program encourages researchers at Caltech and the Jet Propulsion Laboratory (JPL) to propose extremely innovative, high-risk and high-reward projects, giving TRISH access to very early, outside-the-box projects.

 Massachusetts Institute of Technology